WGLab/dragonstar2019/day2_assembly/README.md

 samtools view lambda_wtdbg2.ctg.map.srt.bam | /shared/tools/wtdbg2/wtpoa-cns -t 2 -d lambda_wtdbg2.ctg.slf.fa -i - -fo lambda_wtdbg2.ctg.lrp.fa
 ```

-#### 2.2.4 Assembly results
+The process involves aligning original reads to the `lambda_wtdbg2.ctg.slf.fa` assembly, and then polishing the contig using the aligned reads and generate the `lambda_wtdbg2.ctg.lrp.fa` file that is polished.

-Finally, the result sequence can be found in `lambda_wtdbg2.ctg.slf.fa`, and the polished sequence can be found in `lambda_wtdbg2.ctg.lrp.fa`.
+If you have extra time, try to use the `head` command to take approximately 30%, 20% and 10% of the original reads, and run assembly again to see how the results change.

 ## 3. Evaluation of assembly results

 We next evaluate the results of the assembly.
 For both canu and wtdbg, only one contig is generated from the assembly of 100X data, unlike short-read assembly where hundreds of contigs are generated.
 The reference genome is ~48kb, so we compare the assembly with the reference genome first to evaluate completeness and accuracy.